wildscamp/docker-php/README.md

 ## Ports

 * `80` inbound - Apache listens on this port.
-* `TCP 9000` outbound - Xdebug events are sent from the container to the address defined by the `XDEBUG_REMOTE_HOST` environment variable.
+* `TCP 9003` outbound - If `XDEBUG_REMOTE_PORT` is defined to be something else, then that outbound port must be opened.
+Xdebug events are sent from the container to the address defined by the `XDEBUG_REMOTE_HOST` environment variable.
 This does not need to be opened in the Docker firewall.
 However, this port may need to be opened on the inbound firewall of the computer that is receiving the Xdebug events.